shesshan/CVIB/README.md

 Mingshan Chang, Min Yang<sup>*</sup>, Qingshan Jiang, Ruifeng Xu. *Knowledge-Based Systems, 2024: 111302.*

 ## 📜 Summary
-> Despite the effectiveness, deep ABSA models are susceptible to ***spurious correlations*** between input features and output labels, which in general suffer from poor robustness and generalization.
+> Despite the effectiveness, deep ABSA models are susceptible to ***spurious correlations*** between input features and output labels, which suffer from poor robustness and generalization capabilities.

 An exemplary case of spurious correlations in ABSA: